camerond/windoze/source/documentation.markdown

 $foo.windoze({

-  // animation (defaults to fade)
+  // toggles animation class of wdz-animation-[x] (defaults to fade)
-  // built-in options are slide-top, slide-left and pop-down
+  // other built-in options are slide-top, slide-left and pop-down
   animation: ''

   // additional classes/IDs for container (selector string)